 In our evolving practice we now recommend a prescription of high-performance solutions on every project.
 From a humble renovation to custom new home built to Passive House criteria we consider features in a following order of priority according to our client’s budget.

 The first priority is to seal the house to provide 1 air change per hour or less minimum.
 We use zip wall or OSB sheathing with Siga Wigluv air sealing tape to create the air barrier.
 You can also think about how to sequence construction to make sealing easier.
-Once a lake house built to Passive Criteria on Lake Martin, AL we constructed the heated box without overhangs to allow complete house sealing.
+On a lake house built to Passive Criteria on Lake Martin, AL we constructed the heated box without overhangs to allow complete house sealing.
 Then we added on overhangs supported by brackets to achieve a .49 air tightness result of a blower door test before insulation.

 Don’t Forget the Blanket

 Provide continuous insulation at the floor, walls and roof.
 If possible add another layer of continuous insulation outside the framing as well.
 Even a ½ layer of insulation will limit thermal bridging through the wood studs to the exterior.
 Using produces like R-Zip allows for the sheathing, insulation and vapor barrier to install in one application.

 Since house is now tight you need bring in outside air to ensure good air quality.
 In the south we recommend providing fresh air through a whole house ventilating dehumidifier instead of an ERV.
 We install the whole house dehumidifier tied into the duct work of the mechanical system.
 The dehumidifier operates when the AC is off to keep humidity at your set point between 40% and 50%.
 The AC system is just needed to change temperature.
 Clients can typically raise their temperature set point 4 to 5 degrees and are still comfortable.
 It is an awesome experience to walk into a 40% RH house in the middle of summer!